Machine Learning Basics (2026): A Practical Beginner Guide + Examples & Projects

 Why accuracy can lie

-These two concepts explain a large share of “my model worked in training but fails in real life” problems.
+These three concepts explain a large share of “works in training, fails in real life” stories.

 Overfitting